48 things you need to know about being a boy mom

 Boys will be boys.
 Have you ever heard the saying, “Boys never grow up, their toys just get bigger”?
 If you see your husband playing in the mud with your boys, or wrestling on the grass, or swinging on a rope swing, instead of wishing he’d just grow up, go and join in on the fun.
 Feel that young child inside, and let her go play.
 Because boys never grow.
 They just get bigger.
 Have fun raising amazing boys and enjoy your motherhood!

-Want this fun, somewhat exaggerated (but only slightly) list as a printable?
-Join the motherhood tribe email list below and I’ll be on its way to your inbox.
+Want to make your boys laugh?
+Get a free PDF printable with 10 funny jokes boys will love.
+Join the motherhood tribe email list below and It’ll be on its way to your inbox.